anaxios/grav/pages/03.prayer/04.jordanville/06.canon-to-our-lord-jesus-christ/docs.md

         - docs
 ---

-CANON
+WIP

-To our Lord Jesus Christ.
+CANON To our Lord Jesus Christ.
 Tone 2
 Song 1.
 Eirmos: In the deep of old the infinite Power overwhelmed Pharoah's whole army.
 But the Incarnate Word annihilated pernicious sin.
 Exceedingly glorious is the Lord, for gloriously has He been glorified.